cbrgm/cleverwatson/README.md

 python main.py
 ```

-### Install Selenium geckodrivers
+### Setting up Selenium

+#### Using local Selenium Webdrivers
 CleverWatson uses Selenium to communicate with CleverBot.
-The geckodriver is used, which must be downloaded and added to the path.
+The geckodriver is used, which must be downloaded and added to the path if you want to execute Selenium locally.
 Latest `geckodriver` release can be found [here][b2537cd7].

+#### Using remote Selenium Webdrivers

+Instead you can also set the `selenium_url` variable in `credentials.json` using your remote webdriver address in format `http://<url>:<port>/wd/hub/`.

   [b2537cd7]: https://github.com/mozilla/geckodriver/releases "geckodriver"